joaolessab/angular6-scratch/README.md

 - Click on Show me how to update;
 - Switch from HttpModule and the Http service to HttpClientModule and the HttpClient service;
 - Make sure you are using Node 8 or later;

+- ng uninstall -g @angular/cli;
+- npm cache verify
-- npm install -g @angular/cli
+- npm install -g @angular/cli@latest;

+- rm -rf node_modules dist
-- npm install @angular/cli
+- npm install --save-dev @angular/cli@latest;
-- ng update @angular/cli
+- npm install;

 - ng update @angular/core
 - ng update @angular/material
 - ng update